lbussy/TCP-Server/README.md

 ## Overview

-The TCP-Server library is a lightweight, multi-threaded TCP server designed for handling structured command-based communication.
+The TCP-Server library is a lightweight, multi-threaded TCP server designed for handling structured, command-based communication.
 It listens on `localhost` and delegates command processing to a user-defined class that implements a standardized interface.

+---

 ## Features

-- ✅ Multi-threaded client handling
+- ✅ **Multi-threaded client handling** – Each client connection is processed in its own thread.
-- ✅ Customizable command processing (`tcp_command_handler.*`)
+- ✅ **Customizable command processing** – Customize commands using your own implementation in `tcp_command_handler.*`.
-- ✅ Supports adding/removing commands dynamically
+- ✅ **Dynamic command management** – Supports adding or removing commands on the fly.
-- ✅ Graceful shutdown with `SIGINT` and `SIGTERM` handling
+- ✅ **Graceful shutdown** – Signal-based shutdown (`SIGINT`/`SIGTERM`) with condition variable support for clean exit.
-- ✅ Built-in logging via `LCBLog`
+- ✅ **Asynchronous logging** – Uses a dedicated logger thread (via `AsyncLogger`) to print full log messages without interleaving.
+- ✅ **Callback with Priority Support** – Server events are reported via a callback that accepts a priority enum (DEBUG, INFO, WARN, ERROR, FATAL), a message, and a success flag.
+- ✅ **Thread scheduling control** – Use `setPriority()` to adjust the server thread's scheduling policy and priority at runtime.
-- ✅ Test Python client (`scripts/tcp_server_test.py`) for command verification
+- ✅ **Test Python client** – A Python script (`scripts/tcp_server_test.py`) is provided for command verification.

 ---